eric0zsz/fireball/source/built-with-polymer.md

 # Built with Polymer

 Fireball uses [Polymer](polymer-project.org) to build the whole editor front end.
-This doc is for crediting Polymer for it's the only UI solution that suits a complex game editor toolset.
-Also we'd like to introduce our thoughts on how to utilize Polymer so developer with a similar need can use these informations.
+This doc is for crediting Polymer as the perfect UI system solution for building a complex game editor toolset.
+Also we'd like to share our thoughts on how to utilize Polymer for developers with a similar need.

 ## Why Polymer